kintone-labs/kintone-cli/README.md

 Deploy customization files|plugin in <App Name> to test domains for debugging.
 Using local web server to serve js/css files directly from project source files.

 If --watch flag is specified and customization|plugin uses webpack, each time a source file is changed it is automatically built.
 Please note that html file and img file for icon are not changed automatically.
 Only js/css files are changed.

-If --localhost flag is specified, CLI will use localhost link instead of IP address.
+The --localhost parameter:
++ If parameter is specified:
+    + If there exists https://127.0.0.1:8000 in IP list, It will be chosen
+    + If not, the last ip in IP list will be chosen
++ If parameter isn't specified:
+    + Can be chosen from IP list in command line

 ### 4. Build source code
 ``